kmarker1101/macdev/README.md

 # macdev

-** The problem:** Different projects need different tool versions, but managing this on macOS is painful.
+**The problem:** Different projects need different tool versions, but managing this on macOS is painful.
 Homebrew doesn't isolate per-project.
 Nix has a steep learning curve and doesn't play nice with macOS conventions.

-** The solution:** Project-isolated development environments on macOS using Homebrew.

-Project-isolated development environments on macOS using Homebrew.

-macdev provides Nix-like environment isolation without requiring Nix, allowing you to have different versions of tools per project while keeping your system clean.
+**The solution:** macdev provides Nix-like environment isolation using Homebrew, allowing you to have different versions of tools per project while keeping your system clean.

 ## Features